- Hide menu

 1. Serrano Glacier cruise

 From the docks of Puerto Natales, catch the inexpensive daily cruise to Serrano Glacier on the ship “21 de Mayo.”
-Explore the scenic fjord “Seno de Ultima Esperanza” (Sound of Last Hope) and walk a fun nature trail to the tongue of a spectacular tidewater glacier.
+Explore scenic fjord “Seno de Ultima Esperanza” (Sound of Last Hope) and walk a fun nature trail to the tongue of a spectacular tidewater glacier.
+Frequent high winds can sometimes turn back or cancel this day cruise.
 If the next day’s weather forecast is good, book the cruise one day in advance at the dock — or check for tickets on the morning of departure.
-Frequent high winds can sometimes turn back or cancel this day cruise.
 If you sleep overnight near remote Serrano Glacier at basic Hostaria Balmaceda (as we did), meals are provided, but no hot shower or bath, just a sink.
-Pleasant day hikes give views of Serrano Glacier across the fjord and Torres (Towers) to the north.
+Pleasant day hikes have views of Serrano Glacier across the fjord and Torres (Towers) to the north.
 Adventure alert!
-Extend the Serrano Glacier cruise via remote wilderness into Torres del Paine National Park as follows:
+Extend a Serrano Glacier cruise via remote wilderness into Torres del Paine National Park as follows:

 2. Zodiac cruise up Serrano River to Torres del Paine

-is the most dramatic and adventurous way to first lay your eyes on the awesome Paine Towers!
+could be a dramatic way to enter the park and first lay your eyes on the awesome Paine Towers.
 Ride the Zodiac boat day trip into Torres del Paine National Park, stay extra nights on lakes with Torres views, optionally trek the W Route, then return to Puerto Natales by road/bus.
+Bring a camera or smartphone which is waterproof.
 Several different Chilean tour companies offer a great Serrano River tour via Zodiac including luggage transfers to lodging.
 (Don’t go the opposite direction, because southward Zodiacs leave the Towers behind you.)

 3. Hostería Pehoé